-Breastfeeding is going well if
+Breastfeeding is going well if:

-- It's comfortable Breastfeeding should not hurt. - Baby is relaxed, your baby's chin is indenting your breast, baby has a wide open mouth, you can see more of the darker skin around your nipple above your baby's top lip, your baby sucks fast at first then deeper and slower and your baby's cheeks are plumped out. - Your baby has frequent wet / dirty nappies (yellow poo by day four).
+Breastfeeding is comfortable (it should not hurt).
+Baby is relaxed, your baby's chin is indenting your breast, baby has a wide open mouth, you can see more of the darker skin around your nipple above your baby's top lip, your baby sucks fast Breastfed at first then deeper and slower and your baby's cheeks are plumped out.

+Your baby has frequent wet / dirty nappies (yellow poo by day babies have less: